ManuGithubSteam/Surface3ProArch/README.md

 ### Krita and Xrandr scaling

-It seems Mypaint does handle the scaleing of the desktop much better than krita does.
+It seems Mypaint does handle the scaleing of the desktop with xrandr much better than krita does.

 Krita will not allow you to use the full screen (1.25*) of the scaled down version and you only can und 1.0 wich means not all areas in your canvas will be reachable (no --panning support in xsetwacom or whatever).
 In short Krita can not be used if you plan on useing a scaled desktop.

-If you are like me an Krita is your new fafourite Art tool we have to do the following:
+If you are like me an Krita is your new favourite Art tool we have to do the following:

 - Create a session launcher for Krita and then don't scale the desktop.
 This way we can do some extra stuff too.

-Copy /usr/share/xsessions/gnome-xorg.desktop

-`cp /usr/share/xsessions/gnome-xorg.desktop /usr/share/xsessions/krita.desktop`

-Open the file and change the Name section to something like: `Krita Session on Xorg`

-Most importantly, after all the comments, go the the Exec line and make sure it looks like this:

-`Exec=gnome-session && touch /tmp/krita`
+Create  `usr/share/xsessions/krita.desktop`:

+    [Desktop Entry]
+    Name=Krita Session on Xorg
+    Comment=Joh Doe
+    Exec=env KRITAS=yes gnome-session
+    TryExec=gnome-session
+    Icon=
+    Type=Application
+    DesktopNames=GNOME

 This will let us know that this desktop is a krita session then.